Sprint Planning | Agile Scrum Master

 The topics in Sprint Planning are:

-- Why is this Sprint valuable - the Product Owner proposes value and context, and the Scrum Team crafts a Sprint Goal that communicates the purpose.
+• Why is this Sprint valuable - the Product Owner proposes how the product could increase its value and utility, and the whole Scrum Team collaborates to craft a Sprint Goal that communicates the purpose.

-- What can be done this Sprint - the Developers select Product Backlog items based on capacity, past evidence, and the next best learning toward the Product Goal, while meeting the Definition of Done.
+• What can be done this Sprint - through discussion with the Product Owner, the Developers select Product Backlog items based on capacity, past evidence, and the Definition of Done.
+The Scrum Team may refine those items during this conversation to increase understanding and confidence.

-- How will the chosen work get to Done - the Developers design an approach that integrates the work and plan in enough detail to start and to coordinate daily, including identifying key risks and unknowns to reduce early.
+• How will the chosen work get to Done - the Developers design an approach that integrates the work and plan in enough detail to start and to coordinate daily, including identifying key risks and unknowns to reduce early.
+How this is done is at the sole discretion of the Developers.

 Inputs to Sprint Planning